Blood Cancer Patients Combining Chemo And Cannabis May Have Greater Success

 More specifically, the paper found that CBD was essential in encouraging apoptosis (cell death) in the leukemia cells.
 As well, both CBD and THC directly disrupt the life cycle of leukemia cells, also leading to cell death.
 All healthy blood cells were unscathed.

-The study results gave good evidence that medical cannabis should be considered for leukemia patients, even while mechanisms are still under investigation.
-Cannabis looks like a win for blood cancer patients.
-Not only is it effective at helping cancer patients feel more vital by improving appetite and reducing pain, it’s also fighting to rid the blood of cancerous infiltrator
+The study results gave good evidence that medical cannabis should be investigated as a future treatment for leukemia patients.
+Cannabis looks like a win for blood cancer patients undergoing chemotherapy.
+Not only is it effective at helping cancer patients feel more vital by improving appetite and reducing pain, it’s also could be fighting to rid the blood of cancerous infiltrator

 What About Cannabis for Other Blood Cancers?